SBit-Project/sbit.dev/docs/Smart-Contract/Raw-SRC20-Transaction-implementation-guide.md

 ### In depth on Sbit transactions

 Sbit uses Bitcoin-style transactions.
-The transaction format is basically identical to Bitcoin transactions with a few modifications to the SBit scripting engine.
-SBit introduces 4 new opcodes in the scripting engine to allow for interaction with the Sbit EVM.
+The transaction format is basically identical to Bitcoin transactions with a few modifications to the  scripting engine.  introduces 4 new opcodes in the scripting engine to allow for interaction with the Sbit EVM.
 The only relevant opcode for this document is OP_CALL (0xc2).

 ### OP_CALL